Registering a New or Used Automobile or Motor Home Bought from a Dealer

 If the vehicle is a military-type vehicle

-If you wish to operate your military-type vehicle on the entire road network and it was not registered prior to August 22, 2019, you must bring the engineer’s declaration form entitled Déclaration de l’ingénieur (PDF, 115.7 ko) (in French only).
+If you wish to operate your military-type vehicle on the entire road network and it was not registered prior to August 22, 2019, you must bring the engineer’s declaration form entitled Déclaration de l’ingénieur (PDF, 115.7 KB) (in French only).
 You must also bring a valid certificate from mechanical inspection carried out after the engineer gave a favourable assessment.

 To legally operate your vehicle, you must affix your temporary paper licence plate to your vehicle while waiting to receive your metal licence plate in the mail.
 Your metal plate will be delivered by mail within 10 to 20 business days to the primary address in your SAAQ file.